adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## Which PoW Algorithm is used for mining in æternity?

-æternity uses "Cuckoo Cycle" Proof-of-Work hash algorithm.
+æternity uses the "Cuckoo Cycle" Proof-of-Work hash algorithm.
 It is more power efficient than most other algorithms currently available.
 Theoretically, devices with low power such as smartphones and tablets can mine on "Cuckoo Cycle" efficiently.